Before we commence, I just wanted to thank everyone for helping our site reach #1 in Google Search.

-Is something I struggled with for a very long time.
+It is something I have struggled with for a very long time.

 Shift Change with Modafinil

-Normally we work a roster of 8 days on, 6 days off and 8 nights on, 6 days off.
-But with lock down, we went to a 2 weeks on and 2 weeks off roster.
-Which means 14 night shifts in a row.
+Normally we work a roster of 8 days on, six days off, and eight nights on, six days off.
+But with lockdown, we went to 2 weeks on and two weeks off the roster, which means 14-night shifts in a row.

-I’m so used to working the 8 nights, that the 14 nights is taking it’s toll.
-I’m up and down like a yo yo.
-I like to do things without chemical help as much as possible, sleeping pills etc.
+I’m so used to working the eight nights that the 14 nights are taking their toll.
+I’m up and down like a yo-yo.
+I like to do things without chemical help as much as possible, sleeping pills, etc.

-Because a lot of the time they do more harm than good.
-And focus on a good sleep routine, by making the sleeping environment right first.
+Because a lot of the time, they do more harm than good.
+And focus on a good sleep routine by first making the sleeping environment right.

-Then focus on your body, take a warm shower and have a easy reading book on the ready.
-By doing these and many similar things lets your body know it’s time to sleep.
+Then focus on your body, take a warm shower, and have an easy reading book on the ready.
+Doing these and many similar things lets your body know it’s time to sleep.

 That works 100%; I have that down pat.
 I struggle with staying awake towards the end of the day.
 Come 5 or 6 pm; I’m done.